ibm-cloud-docs/databases-for-enterprisedb/howto-autoscaling.md

 - Scaling your deployment up might cause your databases to restart.
 If you scale RAM or CPU and your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

-- Disk can not be scaled down.
+- Disk cannot be scaled down.

 - A few scaling operations can be more long running than others.
 Drastically increasing RAM or Disk can take longer than smaller increases to account for provisioning more underlying hardware resources.